Meet the team working to promote great writers and bring you closer to their stories and inspiration.

 Peter has cut single documentaries and series for BBC, Channel 4, Discovery, PBS, ARTE and GEO.
 He set up Tangent Films with producer, director and composer colleagues and the company, amongst many other things,produces video profiles of artists, sculptors, musicians and writers.

 Dylan is a freelance journalist and editor.
-Her articles have appeared in places like The Guardian and Vice, with essays in Ploughshares and Litro.
+Her articles and essays have appeared in places like The Guardian, Vice, and Ploughshares.
 Dylan’s short story ‘The Moon We Drown In’ was highly commended in the London Short Story Contest and she has other pieces of short fiction published around the web.
 Dylan is currently working on a novel about bad decisions.
-Contact her @DylanBrethour.
+For information about contributing news, interviews, and articles to our blog contact her at email@example.com or @DylanBrethour.

 Social Media Associate